APCS-A-DJHS-DSHS/dhs-cs/notes/arrays.md

 #### Methods

-The only methods that arrays have are the methods that all objects have:
+Arrays don't declare any new methods, so the only methods that they have are those that are common to all objects:

   - `clone()`
   - `equals(Object)`